tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide thesis outline.md

 You can always revisit the tips for refining your research question in [Part 1: Preparation](/masterthesisguide/preparation).

 2. **Motivate your research question**: Explain why it is important to study this topic.
-Think about using economic factors, social or political implications, or evidence relevance to top management to convince the reader of the importance.
+Think about using economic factors, social or political implications, or evidence relevance to top management, to convince the reader of the importance.
 Example sentences are *"Studying the effect of X on Y is crucial to.."*, or *"The effect of X on Y is worth studying because.."*

 3. **Literature review**: The literature review is included in the introduction or has its own chapter right after the introduction.